-Leases of equipment which do not transfer substantially all the risks and rewards of ownership are classified as operating leases.
+Leases of property, plant or equipment which do not transfer substantially all the risks and rewards of ownership are classified as operating leases.
 Operating lease payments are recognised as an expense in profit or loss on a straight line basis over the lease term.